Have you ever considered branching out your business into other states? If so, you are considering a “foreign” business entity registration.

 By Virginia Code, only foreign corporations, LLCs, and business trusts can “re-domesticate” as a Virginia incorporated entity.

-Registering a “Foreign” Business Entity
+How to Register a “Foreign” Business Entity in Virginia

 In order to register your foreign business entity in Virginia, you must first complete the adjoining application.